 There are a range of connectivity options for connecting audio sources to the soundbar.
 This includes three HDMI inputs, Bluetooth and Wi-Fi connectivity, and Chromecast support.

-Sony’s first Dolby Atmos soundbar won’t be the only product launching in March to from the Japanese electronics giant.
-That’s because the company is hopping onto the micro soundbar bandwagon with the HT-M300.
+Sony’s first Dolby Atmos soundbar wasn’t the only product that launched in March from the Japanese electronics giant.
+That’s because the company has hopped onto the micro soundbar bandwagon with the HT-MT300.
 This compact soundbar has been designed for installations where space really is at a premium, and even boasts a wireless flat subwoofer that can slide under the sofa.
-To represent its small size, the HT-M300 will come with a low price – just £250.
+To represent its small size, the HT-MT300 will come with a low price – just £250.

 A new AV receiver from Sony, dubbed the STR-DN1080 is also coming soon.
-While the release date for that isn’t until May, like the soundbar, users will find 7.1.2 channels, as well as support for Dolby Atmos and DTS:X. There’s also six HDMI inputs, Wi-Fi music streaming and Google Chromecast support.
-UK pricing for the AV receiver has yet to be confirmed, although in the US it’ll cost $600.
+While the release date for that isn’t until May, like the HT-ST5000, users will find 7.1.2 channels, as well as support for Dolby Atmos and DTS:X. There’s also six HDMI inputs, Wi-Fi music streaming and Google Chromecast support.
+UK pricing for the AV receiver will be £600.